BrowserBox/BrowserBox/README.md

 as we perform some voodoo-foo in order to utilize the pre-existing and good RDP Audio Driver in a way that lets us retain an audio stream even when you're not connected to your server.

-**Note**
+> [!TIP]

-If you have trouble with the initial install module step (message aboutNuGet versions), this is probably a PS issue, so try (elevated):
+> If you have trouble with the initial install module step (message aboutNuGet versions), this is probably a PS issue, so try (elevated):

 ```posh
 Install-PackageProvider Nuget -Force